-This low carb sugar-free Chocolate Zucchini Bundt Cake recipe is the best way to use up all that summer zucchini.
+This low carb chocolate zucchini cake recipe is the best way to use up all that summer zucchini.
 Rich and moist, with a gorgeous chocolate glaze, it just may be the best keto chocolate cake recipe ever!
 Updated recipe with a how-to video.
 Dairy-free options too.

 I highly recommend getting a good non-stick bundt pan, because they make any cake look more elegant.
 But you can always make it in a 9×13 pan too, or even 2 or 3 round layers.
 It would even make great low carb cupcakes (baking times will vary depending on what pan you use).
 It’s an incredibly versatile keto cake recipe, so sock this one away in your arsenal for when all that zucchini comes in!

 Low Carb Chocolate Zucchini Bundt Cake